kaixinguor/CarND-Vehicle-Detection/writeup.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-The code that processes each frame of the video and gets detections on each frame is in the file `./main_car_detect.py`.
+The pipeline which processes each frame of the video and gets detections on each frame is implemented in `./main_car_detect.py`.

 I recorded the positions of positive detections in each frame of the video, and save it in the file `./output_images/car_box.pkl` for later use.

-From the single frame detection result, we can see duplicate detections and false positives.
+From the example detection result shown in previous section, we can see duplicate detections and false positives.
 Apparently duplicate detections appear much more frequent than false positives in consecutive frames.

+So I compute a heatmap for every frame (see function `add_heat()` in lines 15 through 23 in `./main_car_tracking.py`).
+The result of this shows that how many times that every pixel is identified as car inside one bounding box.

 ### Here are five frames and their corresponding heatmaps: